 After successfully completing one cycle, a company can apply to become ISO 27001 certified.
 While normally the PDCA cycles are one year long, the initial cycle can be shortened to speed up the certification process.

-Companies can implement ISO 27001 entirely on their own or get implementation guidance from certified professionals.
+Companies can implement ISO 27001 themselves or get implementation guidance from certified professionals.

 Timeline